Skip to main content

 4. Offer Comfort and Reassurance

-Offer physical comfort if it’s appropriate and welcomed by your partner.
+Offer physical comfort if it feels right and is welcomed by your partner.
 A hug, holding their hand, or simply sitting close can provide reassurance.
-Verbally, you can say things like “I’m here with you” or “We’ll get through this together.”
+You can say things like “I’m here with you” or “We’ll get through this together.”

 5. Avoid Defensiveness

 If your partner’s trigger involves something you did or said, feeling defensive is natural.
 However, this isn’t the time to defend yourself.
-Instead, focus on their feelings and the impact of the situation.
+After you’ve grounded yourself, this is a great time to focus on their feelings and the impact of the situation on them.
 You can address misunderstandings or miscommunications later when emotions have settled.

 6. Ask How You Can Help